 2. Start cleaning

-Say what?
-Many people may think of housework as a chore, but for some, tidying your workspace or washing the dishes are quick and easy ways to be productive while expelling nervous energy.
-The small accomplishment of “making something clean again” could give you just enough of a boost to get started on something bigger you’ve been putting off.
-Baby steps, right?
+While many people may think of housework as a chore, tidying your workspace or washing the dishes are quick and easy ways to be productive while expelling nervous energy.
+The small accomplishment of “making something clean again” could give you the energy boost you need to get started on something bigger you’ve been putting off.

 3. Smile or laugh for no reason

 “Laughter Yoga” is an exercise involving prolonged voluntary laughter that is meant to provide similar physiological and psychological benefits as spontaneous laughter.
 The idea is that “fake” laughter can create the same chemical responses in your brain as the real thing.
 Before you dismiss it out of hand, just be aware that there are about 5,000 Laughter Yoga clubs worldwide.

 Most Americans don’t get all the nutrients they need from daily food intake, and it could be impacting your mood.
 For example, Vitamin C helps relieve stress and enhances your overall mood, but half of Americans fall short of meeting their daily average requirements.

 According to The Council for Responsible Nutrition, most Americans fall short of average requirements for Vitamin D and E, while more than a third of Americans fall short of the average required intake for calcium, magnesium, and Vitamin A.